 - In other conditions where it is helpful to neutralise stomach acid.
 For example, for occasional bouts of indigestion (dyspepsia).

 Before the discovery of other more modern medicines, antacids were commonly used for the above conditions.
 They were also used to help heal ulcers in the stomach and duodenum.

-Modern medicines called proton pump inhibitors and H2-receptor antagonists (commonly called H2 blockers) are now more widely used for these conditions.
+Medicines called proton pump inhibitors (PPIs) and H2-receptor antagonists (commonly called H2 blockers) are now more widely used for these conditions.
 They are much more effective than antacids.
 Unlike antacids, which simply neutralise the acid for a short period, these modern medicines work by reducing the amount of acid made by the stomach.

 How do antacid tablets work?